Anno 1404: Patches

 Version 1.0 of the game was shipped with a number of bugs in it and although patch 1.1 addressed some of them (and removed the copy protection), a new patch was released with the Venice add-on (originally version 2.0), updating the base game to 1.2.
 On November 25, 2010, a third patch was released to address (among other things) a serious save game bug, patching the base game to version 1.3 and the Venice expansion to version 2.1.
 The 'Gold' version of the game that includes both the original game and the Venice expansion was also patched in November 2010 to version 3.1, which combines all the changes of the version 1.3 patch of the base game, and version 2.1 of Venice.

 Reception

-Anno 1404 received "generally favorable reviews" according to the review aggregator Metacritic.
+Anno 1404 received "generally favorable reviews" according to the review aggregator website Metacritic.

 IGN gave the game an 8.2, saying it was "a worthy successor to the Anno franchise".
-D Critic praised the game, saying that "with up-to-date graphics, a great soundtrack, and great gameplay, there’s a lot to love about this game".
+D Critic praised the game, saying that "with up-to-date graphics, a great soundtrack, and great gameplay, there's a lot to love about this game".

-The British magazine CVG gave the game a 6.1, saying "the Anno series has been delivering solid if unspectacular city-building and strategy for a few years now.
+The British magazine CVG gave the game a 6.1, saying, "The Anno series has been delivering solid if unspectacular city-building and strategy for a few years now.
 Imagine a straight-faced The Settlers and you're getting there".